 Schedule Your Screening Mammogram Online

 Atlantic Health System offers patients the option of scheduling their routine screening mammogram online without a prescription.
-Simply find a time and location that works for you and make your appointment today.
+Simply find a time and location that works for you and make your appointment.
 See if you qualify for online scheduling >

 Preparing for a Mammogram